Before anything else, it is a good idea to sit down and clarify your motivations and draw up a basic time frame for the selling process.

 I am ready to assist you should an unforeseen glitch pop up, even at this last stage.
 If something at the property breaks down or the buyers’ loan does not pull through on time, there is no need to worry.
 I have encountered these problems before and I know how to handle them efficiently and in a stress-free manner.

-The closing agent at the Title Company will furnish all parties involved with a settlement statement, which summarizes and details the financial transactions enacted in the process, the HUD-1 statement.
+The closing agent at the Title Company will furnish all parties involved with a settlement statement, which summarizes and details the financial transactions enacted in the process, the Closing Disclosure statement.
 The buyer(s) will sign this statement and then you will sign as well as the closing agent, certifying its accuracy.
-If you are unable to attend the scheduled closing, then arrangements can be made depending on the circumstances and the notice that I receive.
+If you are unable to attend the scheduled closing, then arrangements can be made depending on the circumstances.
 If you are receiving funds from the transaction, you can elect to either have the funds wired electronically to an account at your financial institution, or have a check issued to you at the closing.
 The seller should arrange to have all property keys and any other important information for the new purchaser at the closing, so that the purchaser may receive these items at this time.

 Download my BHHS SellerServices PDF.